 Older dogs often develop arthritis or other bone and joint problems that affect their mobility.
 Furthermore, a blind dog will also have trouble jumping on the bed or sofa at night.

-In these cases, your dog can benefit from soft bedding and an easily accessible bed that won't require jumping or climbing.
-Also, climbing up and down the stairs can prove to be difficult and your dog should avoid doing so.
+In these cases, your dog can benefit from soft bedding and an easily accessible orthopedic bed that won't require jumping or climbing.
+Also, climbing up and down the stairs can prove to be difficult, and your pup should avoid doing so.

 If there is no way for your dog to avoid stairs, you can buy or build a doggy ramp that will make their movements that much easier.
 Another solution is to simply install doggy proof gates and restrict their access to the stairs.